Isharma-mi/isharma-mi/README.md

 - Some of the technologies I work with are AWS, CloudFormation, Terraform, Java, Python, and Linux.
 - Currently, I am learning more about Infrastructure as Code (IaC) through Terraform.
 - Some interests of mine are learning more about the cloud and implementing security.
-- As of now, my GitHub has one repo to showcase some of my work with Terraform.
-I plan on adding more repos for sharing to my account.
+- Repos representing some of my skills.
     - [*AWS EC2 CW Agent Project*](https://github.com/Isharma-mi/aws-terra-ec2-cw-agent)
     - [*S3 Event Driven Pipeline*](https://github.com/Isharma-mi/s3-event-driven-pipeline)
 - [*My GitHub Pages*](https://isharma-mi.github.io/) for more info